 Today, the German Shepherd is the second most popular dog breed, according to the American Kennel Club.

 The German Shepherd has a sloped, graceful build, which often hides the immense strength and power of the breed.
-Its snout is tapered but certainly not small, with a decidedly wolf-like gleam to the eyes.
+Its snout is tapered but certainly not small, with a decidedly wolf-like sparkle to the eyes.

 German Shepherds are most often seen with a bi-colored coat pattern, but the breed boasts several officially recognized colors.
 Some breeders specialize in unique colors, including entirely black and white German Shepherds.